 Insurance Agent Serving Plumas Lake, CA

 Plumas Lake is one of the more specific insurance markets in Yuba County, and we know it well.
 Oakview Insurance Services has served residents here for over a decade.
+We are NFIP certified, independent, and not affiliated with any builder or builder-preferred insurance program operating in this community.
 The flood coverage question alone, whether you need it, what type, and what it actually costs under FEMA’s Risk Rating 2.0 system, takes more than a five-minute conversation to get right.
 We have had that conversation with a lot of Plumas Lake homeowners.

-Rated 4.9 stars across 800-plus Google reviews.
+Rated 4.9 stars across 807+ verified Google reviews.
 Voted Best Agency, Best Agent, and Best Customer Service in Yuba, Sutter, and Colusa Counties multiple years running.
 CA License 0L91635.
+Call us at (530) 674-5054 or complete the form below.

 Learn more about homeowners insurance options.

-This is where Plumas Lake is genuinely different from most communities, and where we spend a lot of time with clients.
+This is where Plumas Lake is genuinely different from most California communities, and where we spend more time with clients than on any other topic.

-The community sits in southern Yuba County, protected by the levee systems along the Feather River and Yuba River maintained by the Three Rivers Levee Improvement Authority.
-The 1997 flood destroyed 180 homes and businesses and damaged another 480, causing an estimated $200 million in damage across south Yuba County.
-That event was the reason home building here was eventually tied to levee improvement agreements, with builders contributing to flood control infrastructure and committing to provide new homeowners with flood insurance at closing.
+The community sits in southern Yuba County, protected by levee systems along the Feather River and Yuba River maintained by the Three Rivers Levee Improvement Authority.
+In 1997, those levees failed.
+The flood destroyed 180 homes and businesses and damaged another 480, causing an estimated $200 million in damage across south Yuba County.
+That event reshaped how Plumas Lake was rebuilt and how new construction was permitted, tying builder development to levee improvement agreements and flood insurance requirements at closing.

 Since then, TRLIA has done substantial work.
 In 2019, FEMA accreditation confirmed the levees maintain a low-to-moderate flood risk for Plumas Lake, Linda, Olivehurst, and Arboga, which made lower-cost flood insurance available to homeowners in those areas.
-Ongoing work is pushing protection levels from 200-year toward 300-year and eventually toward 500-year as an atmospheric river control spillway project progresses.
+Work is actively progressing, pushing protection levels from 200-year toward 300-year, with an atmospheric river control spillway project aimed at eventually reaching 500-year standards.

 None of that means flood insurance is optional.
 Levees reduce risk, they do not eliminate it.
-And statewide, only about 15 percent of homeowners protected by 100-year levees actually carry flood insurance, which means most would have nothing to rebuild with after a major event.
+Nationally, only about 15 percent of homeowners protected by 100-year levees carry flood insurance.
+After a major event, the other 85 percent have nothing to rebuild with.
+In Plumas Lake, that is not a theoretical concern.
+It is documented history.

 FEMA Risk Rating 2.0 and What It Means for Your Rates

 Plumas Lake homeowners have two main options.
 The FEMA National Flood Insurance Program is government-backed, accepted by all lenders, and covers up to $250,000 on the structure and $100,000 on contents.
 The standard waiting period is 30 days before coverage takes effect.
-That 30-day window catches new buyers off guard more often than you would expect.
+That 30-day window catches new buyers off guard more often than you would expect, and it catches existing homeowners who wait until a storm forecast to act.

 Private flood insurance can offer higher coverage limits, broader terms, and faster binding, sometimes within 10 days.
-For buyers approaching a closing deadline, private flood may be the only realistic option.
-Pricing varies and is worth comparing directly against NFIP for your specific property.
+For buyers approaching a closing deadline, private flood may be the only realistic path.
+Pricing varies by property and is worth comparing directly against NFIP for your specific address.

-We work with both.
-We can look up your address, tell you what flood zone you are in, and walk you through the options that actually apply to your situation.
-Call us before closing week.
+Oakview works with both.
+We can look up your address, tell you what flood zone you are in, walk you through the options that apply to your situation, and review any flood policy you were handed at closing.
+Call us before closing week, not after.

 Learn more about flood insurance options.